 We mentioned bookings in day-to-day operations, but since they’re the backbone of business, they warrant a deeper dive.

 With a fleet of properties under your care, your property management group can drive quite a few bookings directly on your website.
-Be sure your website is optimised for showcasing multiple properties and utilizes a multi-property booking engine.
-This way guests are able to easily find their ideal property and book at the same time.
-Showcasing the value of your brand.
+Be sure your website is optimized for showcasing multiple properties and utilizes a multi-property booking engine.
+This way guests are able to easily find their ideal property and book at the same time, showcasing the value of your brand.

-Listing on Online Travel Agencies – aka ‘OTAs’ – enables you to reach new audiences, globally.
+Listing on Online Travel Agencies (OTAs) enables you to reach new audiences, globally.
 They are proven to generate a very positive return on investment as one of the most cost effective advertising channels.
 You’ll need a channel manager to manage your data effectively on all these travel platforms.
 Make sure to look for a solution that syncs everything, not just rates and availability.
-Or you could waste hours manually updating your listings with new photos, content, terms and policies.
+Otherwise, you could end up wasting hours manually updating your listings with new photos, content, terms and policies.

 Keep Stakeholders Happy

 If you don’t own all the assets in your portfolio, you will have property owners.
-They want oversight on how their business is performing, and of course, to reap the benefits of having a vacation home.
+They want oversight on how their business is performing.
+And, of course, they also want to reap the benefits of having a vacation home.

 Part of property portfolio management means keeping your owners happy.
-Which relies on clear communication and transparency that instills confidence that their property is in great hands.
+This relies on your clear communication and transparency, which instils confidence that their property is in great hands.
 Set up a regular cadence to provide them with itemized charges, clear reporting (so they can review key performance metrics) and easy access to book time at their property.